 For details, see the Graduate and Postdoctoral Studies awards website.

-Private awards are contingent upon the availability of funds.
+Donor awards are contingent upon the availability of funds.
 Completed application forms and all required documentation should be submitted to the graduate secretary in the applicant's department of enrollment by the deadlines, unless specified otherwise.
-For details, see the Private Awards section of the Graduate and Postdoctoral Studies website.
+For details, see the Donor Awards section of the Graduate and Postdoctoral Studies website.